BaconPancakez/py_ext/README.md

 # Python Project: Automation, Yelp API, and Web Scraping

+This repository is a collection of various Python scripts where I experiment with different functionalities, including automation, web scraping, and other tasks.
 This project contains Python scripts that perform various tasks such as web automation using Selenium, querying the Yelp API for business search, and web scraping using BeautifulSoup.

 ## Table of Contents